ctripcloud/CtripCloud.github.io/_posts/2018-10-08-monitoring-ceph-object-storage.markdown

 Ceph is a widely-used distributed file system which supports **object storage, block storage, and distributed file system (Ceph FS)**.
 We ([**Ctrip Cloud**](https://github.com/CtripCloud)) use ceph to provide object storage service in our private cloud, with `10+` clusters (for historical reasons, each cluster is not very large), providing a total `10+ PB` effective capacity.

-Ceph is powerful and complicated, but there haven't some mature or equally widely used monitoring solutions for Ceph.
+Ceh is powerful and complicated, but there haven't some mature or equally widely used monitoring solutions for Ceph.
 In this article, we show our one for the object storage part.

 ## 1. Introduction